How I work

 You start noticing:

-• Decisions slow down or pile up on the founder's desk
+• Decisions slow down or pile up on your desk

 • Ownership blurs, "I thought you were handling that"